HEALING IN PARTNERSHIP WITH HORSES

 EFMH EXPERIENCE & QUALIFICATIONS

-Trinity Nina Nathoo is a Registered Provisional Psychologist (AB) with a Master’s degree in Counselling Psychology.
-Trinity’s experience with horses includes groundwork, centered riding, attendance at a variety of horsemanship clinics and a daily care regimen for her herd.
-For the past three years, Trinity has been working towards obtaining triple certification with Pro-EFW Canada in the Mental Health (MHP), Learning Professional (LP) and Equine Professional (EP) streams, for which she plans to have all requirements completed by July of 2021.
-She also engages in regular consultation with her mentor who is a well respected member of the equestrian community, a mental health professional, and a triple certified professional trainer with Pro-EFW Canada.
+Trinity Nina Nathoo is a Registered Psychologist (AB) with a Master’s degree in Counselling Psychology.
+Trinity’s experience with horses includes groundwork, western, english and centred riding, attendance at a variety of horsemanship clinics and a daily care regimen for their herd.
+For the past eight years, Trinity has been working towards obtaining triple certification with Pro-EFW Canada in the Mental Health (MHP), Learning Professional (LP) and Equine Professional (EP) streams.
+They also engage in regular consultation with their mentor, Sue McIntosh, MA, CCC, founder of Healing Hooves, who is a tri-certified professional trainer with Pro-EFW Canada.